-In partnership with ICAN, the United States Attorney's Office, the FBI, California Department of Justice, Disney, Fox Films, Facebook, UCLA and the Los Angeles County Office of Education, the Cyber Crime Task Force held the second annual countywide Cyber Crime Symposium to educate the community on cyber crimes, Internet safety, predators, cyber bullying, and piracy.
-This unique Symposium was held on Friday, September 29, 2010 at the California

-Endowment for approximately 350 educators, parents, and middle school students.
+In partnership with ICAN, the City Attorney's Office co-chairs this committee with the United States Attorney's Office and the FBI.
+Other partners include the California Department of Justice, LAPD, the Internet Crimes Against Children Task Force (ICAC), the Los Angeles County Sheriff, Disney, Fox Films. the Los Angeles Catholic Archdiocese, UCLA, the Anti-Defamation League, and the Los Angeles County Office of Education.
+On September 30, 2011, we held the third annual county-wide Cyber educate Crime Symposium to the cyber community on crimes. digital reputation, Internet predators, cyber bullying, and piracy.
+This unique Symposium was held at the California Endowment for approximately 400 educators, parents, and middle and high school students.

-CYBER CRIME PUBLIC SERVICE ANNOUNCEMENTS
+CYBER CRIME PUBLIC OUTREACH

-In partnership with ICAN and California State University, Northridge, the section has produced a series of Public Service Announcements aimed at educating parents and the general public regarding cyber crime and the dangers presented to children.
+In partnership with ICAN and California University, Northridge, State the City Attorney's Office has produced a series of Public Service Announcements aimed at educating parents and the general public regarding cyber crime and the dangers presented to children.
 Our first endeavor, Family Dinner, is currently showing on numerous local television stations including KABC.
-We are currently in production on a second in the series on the topic of Cyber bullying.
+This year we completed our second in a series of PSAs - this one on Cyber Bullying.
+With the help of the FBI, this compelling piece is currently running on various television stations in the Southern California area.